Shared World Does Not Equal Fan Fiction

 Don’t you have to do a lot of research?

 It depends on the setting and your story.
 Think of writing shared world fiction as being similar to writing historical fiction.
 Writers do need to do research, but they learn to focus it on the period and the place where they want to set their story.
 Shared world novels don’t generally cover every single aspect of the world.
 In fact, I think the more tightly focused that you can be, the better story you can tell.
-Currently, because my media tie-in is set in 1920s Hollywood (a real place!) as well as Arkham (not a real place but it is 1920s too), I had to do both game background research as well as deep dive into the world of 1920s silent movie making for the first novel.
-Subsequent novels let me research women in aviation and the start of radio broadcasting networks.

 But don’t you have to sound like everyone else writing in that world?